Omar McLeod: Professional career

 At the start of the 2016 outdoor season, he ran 9.99 seconds for the 100 metres, becoming the first athlete to complete the 110 m hurdles in under 13 seconds and also break the 10-second barrier.

 At the 2016 Rio Olympics, he won Gold in the 110 m hurdles.

 Based on his outstanding athletic performance, McLeod was crowned Jamaica's 2017 Sportsman of the Year.
-During 2017, he won six of seven 110 m hurdles races, including the World Championships in London.
+During 2017, he won six of seven 110 m hurdles races, including the gold in London (2017 World Championships in Athletics – Men's 110 metres hurdles).

 At the 2019 World Championships, McLeod was disqualified in the final for a lane violation, impeding Orlando Ortega.
 Ortega was second in the 110 metres hurdles until McLeod stumbled into him and arrested his momentum.
 After the appeal of the Spanish Federation, the IAAF awarded Ortega with a bronze medal.

+Since 2018, after experiencing personal setbacks and tragedies, he struggles to return to top form.

 Statistics

 Information from IAAF profile or Track & Field Results Reporting System unless otherwise noted.